FTSE drops as rally snaps on euro zone jitters

 CLEAR WATER

-WM Morrison Supermarkets (MRW.L) also found gains, up 0.6 percent aided by upbeat comments from Galvan Research.
+WM Morrison Supermarkets also found gains, up 0.6 percent aided by upbeat comments from Galvan Research.

 But overall the gloom remained undiminished, with the euro zone crisis expected to remain centre-stage for the time being.